autoplot/documentation/javadoc/org/das2/jythoncompletion/support/CompletionProvider.md

-# org.das2.jythoncompletion.support.CompletionProviderThe basic interface of the code completion querying SPI.
-Various implementations can
+# org.das2.jythoncompletion.support.CompletionProvider

- be registered per a document mime-type.
+The basic interface of the code completion querying SPI.
+Various implementations can be registered per a document mime-type.

 ***
 <a name="COMPLETION_QUERY_TYPE"></a>
 # COMPLETION_QUERY_TYPE